snap-stanford/snap-python/doc/source/reference/conv.rst

 Loads a mode, with name Name, into the PMMNet from the TTable.
 NCol specifies the node id column and NodeAttrV the node attributes.

 Parameters:

 - *Graph*: :class:`TMMNet` (input)
     The multimodal network to which we want to add the mode.

 - *Name*: string (input)
-    This specifies the name to use for the constructed :class:`TModeNet`
+    This specifies the name to use for the constructed :class:`TModeNet`.

 - *Table*: :class:`TTable` (input)
     The table from which we load the node ids.

 - *NCol*: string (input)
-    The column in the table which has the node ids
+    The column in the table which has the node ids.

 - *NodeAttrV*: TStrV (vector of strings)
     A vector of column names corresponding to node attributes.